themightysapien/laravelmedialibrary/README.md

 This packages adds a library functionality on top of [Spatie Media Library](https://spatie.be/docs/laravel-medialibrary/v9/introduction) package.

+### Features

+- Add media to library
+- Use media from library

 ## Installation

 You can install the package via composer: